zubinchopra/portaldocs/portal-sdk/generated/portalfx.md

 <a name="home"></a>
 # Home

-Ibiza, as Azure's portal, is the framework and design language (UI) that unifies and provides access to all Microsoft cloud offerings.
-The portal is a web application that provides a single webpage.
-In the portal, parts of the page are loaded by referencing service extensions that are dynamically accessed based on a customer’s action on the portal.
+Azure Portal is a single page web application.
+The parts of the page in the portal are loaded by referencing web applications, known as extensions, that are dynamically accessed based on a customer’s action on the portal.
+For example, when a customer clicks on virtual machine icon then the portal will automatically load Virtual Machine management extension.

-The portal is basically a web application that hosts the shell.
-The service extensions are built by partners such as Virtual Machine, SQL and DocumentDB using Ibiza SDK which provides the content needed by the portal dynamically.
-Sounds interesting.
-Want to become a partner?
+Partners can instantaneously gain access to Azure portal’s large customer base by developing and registering extensions that provide unified and consistent look and feel.

+The success of Azure portal is dependent on the success of our partners.
+For our partners to succeed we provide them access to necessary tools and an ecosystem where they can seek help and collaborate.

+**Extension developers** can leverage Azure Portal SDK and extension hosting service to rapidly develop and ship extensions.
+Also, Azure portal has a strong developer community to help you build the extensions.

+**Program / Product Managers** can gather deeper understanding of extension’s health and customer behavior using the Power BI reports and Kusto telemetry.

+Ready to grow your business?

 <a name="home-onboard-ibiza-portal-sdk-generated-index-portalfx-extension-onboarding-md"></a>
 ## <a href="/portal-sdk/generated/index-portalfx-extension-onboarding.md">Onboard Ibiza</a>